-The Audit Committee oversees the Company's financial reporting process on behalf of the Board.
+The Audit Committee oversees the Company's financial reporting and enterprise risk processes on behalf of the Board.
 The Company's management has the primary responsibility for the financial statements, for maintaining effective internal control over financial reporting, and for assessing the effectiveness of internal control over financial reporting.
 The Audit Committee is governed by a written charter approved by the Board, which is posted on the Company's website.
 In accordance with this charter, the Audit Committee oversees the accounting, auditing and financial reporting practices of the Company.
 The Audit Committee is responsible for the appointment, retention, compensation, and oversight of the work of the Independent Accountants.
 The Audit Committee pre-approves the services of the Independent Accountants in accordance with the applicable rules of the SEC and the NYSE.
 The Audit Committee has also established procedures for processing complaints received from employees regarding internal control, accounting, and auditing matters.
-The Audit Committee held eight meetings during 2017.
+The Audit Committee held eight meetings during 2018.

-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed the audited financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 (the "2017 Form 10-K") with the Company's management, including a discussion of the quality, not just the acceptability, of the accounting principles; the reasonableness of significant judgments; and the clarity of disclosures in the financial statements.
-The Audit Committee also reviewed and discussed management's report on its assessment of the effectiveness of the Company's internal control over financial reporting and the Independent Accountant's report on the Company's internal control over financial reporting with management, the internal auditors and the Independent Accountants.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed the audited financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 (the "2018 Form 10-K") with the Company's management, including a discussion of the quality, not just the acceptability, of the accounting principles; the reasonableness of significant judgments; and the clarity of disclosures in the financial statements.
+The Audit Committee also reviewed and discussed management's report on its assessment of the effectiveness of the Company's internal control over financial reporting with management, the internal auditors and the Independent Accountants.